Matic International College

 Entry Requirements

-This qualification is available through Direct Entry.
-While there are no formal entry requirements, it is expected that learners are either tradespersons with access to structured on-the-job and off-the-job training or apprentices under an Australian Apprenticeship arrangement.
+“There are no formal entry requirements for this qualification as per the training package, it is expected that learners are either tradespersons with access to structured on-the-job and off-the-job training or apprentices under an Australian Apprenticeship arrangement or in their home country.

-• A registered USI (Unique Student Identifier) is mandatory.
+→ A registered USI (Unique Student Identifier) is required.

 English Language Proficiency

-This course is delivered in English, and students must have appropriate LLN (Language, Literacy, and Numeracy) skills for the course level.
+This course is delivered in English, and students must have appropriate LLND (Language, Literacy, Numeracy Proficiency and Digital Literacy) skills for the course level.
 Students must provide valid proof of English language proficiency (test date within the last 2 years) through one of the following:

 • IELTS (International English Language Testing System): Minimum overall score of 6.0